demisto/splunk-app/add-on/README.md

 # Demisto Add-on for Splunk
 Supporting Add-on for Cortex XSOAR.
-This application allows a user to create incident into XSOAR from Splunk using custom alert action.
+This application allows a user to push incidents into Cortex XSOAR from Splunk using a custom alert action.

 # Requirements